comp313-005-team2-w24/clh-gateway/README.md

 - `PUT /authors/{id}/avatar` - Update an author's avatar URL by ID.
 This endpoint allows for updating the avatar URL of an existing author, identified by their unique ID.
 It requires the new avatar URL as a request parameter.

-These endpoints provide a RESTful interface for managing users and authors within the bookstore system.
-Ensure proper authentication and authorization mechanisms are implemented to protect sensitive endpoints and data.

 ### Create Author
 To create a new author, send a `POST` request to `/authors/` with a JSON body containing the author's details.
 Here is an example of the JSON request body: